Teddy95/markotron/README.md

 - Live reloading of web contents in all browser windows after filechanges :fire:
 - Watch task for live compiling of Sass/Scss and Marko files after changes :dizzy:
-- Compiling Marko files to Html, Js & Css and bundle it with Browserify :crystal_ball:
+- Compiling Marko components including Html, Js & Css and bundle it with Webpack :crystal_ball:
 - Gulp included + Tasks for compiling, packaging & more :wine_glass:
-- Included Electron Packager for packaging application for Mac OS X, Windows and Linux :gift:
+- Included Electron Packager configurations for packaging application for Mac OS X, Windows and Linux :gift:

 Happy Coding! :heart: :sparkles: